 - be in good standing with his/her district/school;

 - be an Assistant Principal in District 100, 122, 131, 200, 205 or 207.

 CLICK HERE for information about New and Aspiring School Leaders by the Harvard Graduate School of Education.

-Meet the inaugural participant of the Investing In Excellence: Assistant Principal Program
+Meet the first 2 recipients of the Investing In Excellence: Assistant Principal Program

 Carl Hobbs was the inaugural recipient of the Investing In Excellence: Assistant Principal Program.
 He is now the principal of Harvard High School.

 Billy Lewis was the second recipient of the Investing In Excellence: Assistant Principal Program and he is now the principal of Belvidere High School.